Why Adopt Open Educational Resources?

 Many university bookstores are offering programs to ensure that students have their materials on the first day of class.
 While these programs are filling an important need, the cost of the textbooks is usually added as an additional course fee to the students' account.
 Though the upfront costs are eliminated, these additional course fees are typically added to the overall student loan totals that the student will eventually have to pay back.
 Unlike these programs, OER are always free and will not cost the student any money in the future.

 As the cost to higher education has increased, this rise in costs has disproportionately affected underrepresented, first generation, and low-income students.
-There are a number of barriers to higher education but the cost of textbooks should not be one of those barriers and the use of OER can help address the racial and class equity barriers associated with attending college.
+There are a number of barriers to higher education but the cost of textbooks should not be one of those barriers and the use of OER can help address the equity barriers associated with attending college.

 Here are a list of additional resources regarding the connections between OER and educational equity that may be of interest: